mdn/content/files/en-us/web/http/status/200/index.md

 {{HTTPSidebar}}

-The HTTP **`200 OK`** status response code indicates that a request has succeeded.
+The HTTP **`200 OK`** [successful response](/en-US/docs/Web/HTTP/Status#successful_responses) status code indicates that a request has succeeded.
-It is part of the `200`-`299` class of [successful responses](/en-US/docs/Web/HTTP/Status#successful_responses).
 A `200 OK` response is cacheable by default.

 A `200 OK` response has a different meaning and format depending on the HTTP request method.
 Here's how they vary for different methods:

 - {{HTTPMethod("GET")}}: A resource was retrieved by the server and included in the response body.
 - {{HTTPMethod("POST")}}: An action succeeded; the response has a message body describing the result.